weicanie/deepwiki-down/README-EN.md

 # deepwiki-get

-Convert the deepwiki site to md files.
+Quickly Convert the deepwiki site to md files.

 ## 📖 Working Principle

 DeepWiki is built with Next.js, and the RSC responses of the site already contain the complete Markdown content.
-The project directly acquires the site's md text by intercepting RSC requests.
+This project directly acquires the site's md text by intercepting RSC requests.
+So it's very quick.

 **RSC Interception**